quotekio/quotek/README.md

 ```
 That's all..The full install process takes from 10 to 30mins depending on the performance of the server.

-**Note: Don't forget to note the DB PASSWORD provided at the end of the install, you will need it later !**

 How to Configure
 -----------------